icicel/efficient-turf-v2/README.md

 ### Solve the problem

-Lastly, a Scenario can be solved using anything that extends the abstract Solver class.
+Lastly, a Scenario can be solved using any implementation of Solver.
 Simply call `Solver.solve` and pass the Scenario as the argument.
 It returns a Route, a list of Nodes visited.